Skip to Content

 If you live in a dry area, where there’s a lack of moisture or use drying external factors like heating and air condition units, consider spraying the leaves of your plants at least every day in addition to your weekly watering to maintain healthy and flourishing plants which are fighting against the drying conditions.

 Watering your houseplants can be a messy proposition, so make sure to do it regularly to avoid stressing the houseplants out during the process.
-Please take a closer look at their environment and adapt your care that best suits your plant.
+Please look closely at their environment and adapt the care that best suits your plant.

 What type of houseplants you have may require different watering needs?